Australia and United States economic partnership

 - Easy to run a business: Ranked in the global top five on the Index of Economic Freedom, Australia’s effective governance provides multinationals with a safe, secure business environment.

 - Highly skilled workforce: Australia's multilingual workforce is among the most educated and diverse in the world.

-United States of America country economic fact sheet [PDF 33 KB] - Department of Foreign Affairs and Trade
+Download the United States of America country economic fact sheet [PDF] - prepared by the Australian Department of Foreign Affairs and Trade.

-Trade and investment opportunities with Australia - The Australian Trade and Investment Commission (Austrade)
+Read Business success stories and learn how The Australian Trade and Investment Commission (Austrade) can help your business.